Moneexa/grocery-planner/docs/decisions/0002-decision-for-frontend-framework.md

 ## Decision Outcome

-Chosen option: "React", because Consistent with existing ODA's implementation
+Chosen option: "React", because variety of design systems consistent with it.

 ## Pros and Cons of the Options